learn-monogame/learn-monogame.github.io/docs/how-to/get-started.md

 This guide will give you the steps to install MonoGame, get a basic project setup, and build an output that you can publish.

+## Outdated

+This guide was written for an older version of MonoGame.
+For now you can follow the [official MonoGame getting started guide](https://docs.monogame.net/articles/getting_started/0_getting_started.html).

 ## Install

 1. Get the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download).